centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

   }
 ```

-We also add a `onComplete` here for the response action to directly give us a callback when the response is back.
+We also add the `onComplete` here for the response action to directly give us a callback when the response is back.
 This could be done using additional actions also, but this is to simplify the flow.

 When the `countryChange`-action is triggered, we run an API-call to Centra to change the country.
 We will run the `onComplete` here.

-Also note that this `countryChange`-action could be used elsewhere, so it will also trigger the `fetchStripePaymentIntentsWidgetRequest`-action, which makes the `POST /payment`-flow to re-initalize the payment button in the DOM.
+Also, note that this `countryChange`-action could be used elsewhere, so it will also trigger the `fetchStripePaymentIntentsWidgetRequest`-action, which makes the `POST /payment`-flow to re-initalize the payment button in the DOM.

-This has no effect of the running payment request, and this will just make sure that if the customer closes the payment request, the payment button will contain proper data if it's clicked once again.
-The similar kind of functionality should also be added to the actions changing quantity of items in the checkout, changing shipping method, or adding and removing vouchers.
+This has no effect on the running payment request, and this will just make sure that if the customer closes the payment request, the payment button will contain proper data if it's clicked once again.
+A similar kind of functionality should also be added to the actions changing the quantity of items in the checkout, changing shipping method, or adding and removing vouchers.

 ```js
 fromPromise$(rest.httpPut(`/countries/${action.payload.countryCode}`))